flozz/nautilus-terminal/README.md

     sudo apt install python-nautilus python-psutil

-Then you have to copy the `nautilus_terminal_extension.py` file in the nautilus-python's extension folder (this script is just a minimal bootstrap that will import the `nautilus_terminal` module installed system wild or the one located in this repository if the right debug environment is set).
+If you installed as root, you have to copy the `nautilus_terminal_extension.py` file in the nautilus-python's extension folder (this script is just a minimal bootstrap that will import the `nautilus_terminal` module installed system wild or the one located in this repository if the right debug environment is set).
 This can be done by one of the script of the `tools/` folder:

     ./tools/update-locale-extention.sh